A Definitive Guide on Connecting Google Ads Traffic to Affiliate Revenue

 If this is the case, you might benefit from an affiliate data consolidation solution such as Trackonomics.
 You’ll be able to see one single report for all your gclids from multiple affiliate networks and easily export the data for your offline conversion import template.

-If you want to give it a test run, you can sign up for a free trial here.
+If you want to give it a test run, you can schedule a demo here.